-Home-based computerised CT is one such intervention, and is attractive given it has fewer side effects, lower costs, flexibility and accessibility over group-based programmes for people with mobility and transport difficulties [6].
+Home-based computerised CT is attractive given it has fewer side effects, lower costs, and greater flexibility and accessibility over group-based programmes for people with mobility and transport difficulties [6].
 However, the effectiveness of CT in dementia remains unclear [7].
 Recent systematic reviews and meta-analyses suggest CT may be effective in healthy older adults [3] and individuals with MCI [2, 6], but less-so in dementia [2, 4].
 This is further hampered by the poor quality of clinical trials and lack of adequate control conditions [7, 8].
 Furthermore, whilst CT does not have any pharmacological side-effects, there may be negative psychological consequences, such as: reduced self-esteem and confidence, carer strain, and increased anxiety and depression [9-11].
 Thus, understanding for whom CT has greatest benefit and applicability is important when considering widespread use and adoption of CT programmes.
-Furthermore, there are a number of unique challenges to introducing behavioural interventions in dementia, with apathy and depression commonly co-existing, and progressive adaptation of the programme in line with advancing cognitive decline [12].
+There are a number of unique challenges to introducing behavioural interventions in dementia, with apathy and depression commonly co-existing, and progressive adaptation of the programme in line with advancing cognitive decline [12].

 To date, no study has utilised a mixed methods approach to identify participants who may selectively benefit from CT by integrating data from both quantitative and qualitative streams.
 This could prevent the inappropriate use of CT programmes for certain people living with dementia, avoiding the adverse psychological and emotional consequences for susceptible participants.
-The primary outcome was feasibility, and secondary outcomes included: changes in cerebral haemodynamics, cognition, mood, quality of life, and everyday abilities.
+This study was a feasibility randomised controlled trial of CT in healthy older adults, and people living with MCI and AD.
+The primary outcome of this trial was feasibility, and secondary outcomes included: changes in cerebral haemodynamics, cognition, mood, quality of life, and activities of daily living.
 Quantitative results on feasibility, effect sizes and sample size calculations, and qualitative results on participant experiences and engagement have been published and can be accessed here [13, 14].

-Therefore, a mixed methods approach was used, with the intention of using the qualitative data to explain results from the quantitative strand in respect of drop-outs and low adherence.
+In this analysis, we present the results of a mixed methods approach, with the intention of using the qualitative data to explain results from the quantitative trial in respect of drop-outs and low adherence.
 The rationale was that the qualitative phase would provide insights to the quantitative results that would otherwise have remained unknown.
 Quantitative baseline demographic data were linked to qualitative themes from participants with low adherence or drop-out to identify those who may not benefit from CT.
 A further aim of this analysis was to integrate the quantitative and qualitative outcomes for each participant to identify whether integrated participant profiles can help identify those who may selectively benefit from training.
 Through this mixed methods design, the overall objective of this analysis was to facilitate a targeted approach to CT programmes for healthy older adults and those living with dementia, and develop a set of key recommendations for the development of CT programmes specifically for people living with dementia.
-The original study was a feasibility randomised controlled trial of CT in healthy older adults, and people living with MCI and AD.

 Methods

-2.1 Sample selection and study design
+2.1 Sample selection